-DIVISION OF PUBLIC SAFETY SUPERINTENDENT (West Virginia State Police)
+DIVISION OF PUBLIC SAFETY SUPERINTENDENT (State Police)

 The Superintendent is appointed by the Governor, by and with the advice and consent of the Senate from a list of qualified individuals as provided by the law enforcement advisors and will have the rank of Colonel.
+Term: To serve at the will and pleasure of the Governor.

-The Superintendent of The Division of Public Safety is in charge of a state police division with state-wide general police power, created in 1919 to preserve the peace, protect life and property, prevent crime and apprehend criminals.
+The Superintendent of The Division of Public Safety is in charge of a state police division with state-wide general police power, created to preserve the peace, protect life and property, prevent crime and apprehend criminals.
 With at least one detachment in each county and a fleet of two-way radio equipped vehicles, the state police handle a large share of the investigation of major crime and apprehension of dangerous criminals, and take primary responsibility for patrolling the highways, enforcing the traffic laws and preventing motor vehicle accidents, besides many miscellaneous services in the public interest, including duty at the scene of emergencies, riots or disaster.
 The Superintendent is directly supervised by the Secretary of the Department of Military Affairs and Public Safety.